Pugwash, Nova Scotia

 Pugwash is an incorporated village in Cumberland County, Nova Scotia, Canada, located on the Northumberland Strait at the mouth of the Pugwash River.
 It had a population of 746 as of the 2021 census.
-The name Pugwash is derived from the Mi'kmaq word, Pakwesk (also written as Pagwĕsk) meaning "a shoal", in reference to a reef near the mouth of the harbour.
+The name Pugwash is derived from the Mi'kmaq word Pakwesk (also written as Pagwĕsk), meaning "a shoal", in reference to a reef near the mouth of the harbour.

-The village is home to fishing, salt mining, and small-scale manufacturing, and tourism.
+The village is home to fishing, salt mining, small-scale manufacturing, and tourism.
 Pugwash sits atop a salt deposit measuring 457.2 m thick and is home to the largest underground salt mine in Atlantic Canada, with shipments from its port, as well as by rail from a facility at Oxford Junction.

 History

 The end of glaciation began 13,500 years ago and ended with the region becoming largely ice-free 11,000 years ago.
 The earliest evidence of Paleo-Indian settlement in the region follows rapidly after deglaciation.

 What is now the Northumberland Shore, including Pugwash, is part of the Mi'kma'ki, the territory of the Mi'kmaq, who have inhabited it for 13,500 years.
 Early colonial maps of the area describe West Pugwash as "Indian land".

 The Chignecto peninsula was settled by Acadians from the 1660s onward, this period ended with the with Expulsion and the Bay of Fundy Campaign during the French and Indian War.
-Wallace and near-by Tatamagouche were the first villages in Acadia to be burned because they were important port through which Acadians supplied the French Fortress Louisbourg.
+Wallace and nearby Tatamagouche were the first villages in Acadia to be burned because they were important ports through which Acadians supplied the French Fortress Louisbourg.

 British colonial settlement began with the arrival of the United Empire Loyalists, coming to Chignecto in 1790, and then with the Seaman family, formerly of New York State, moving to farm the mouth of River Phillip in 1795, and ultimately purchasing what became the Pugwash town site from the Mi'kmaw in 1802.

-Pugwash is also home of many descendants of Highland Scots who immigrated to the region in the 19th century.
+Pugwash is home to many descendants of Highland Scots who immigrated to the region in the 19th century.
 All street signs in the town are bilingual, with both English and Gaelic translations.
 The village celebrates its Scottish heritage each July 1, with the annual Gathering of the Clans and Fisherman's Regatta.
 The Pugwash area, and indeed the entire north shore of Nova Scotia, is famed for its warm waters and sandy beaches.
 Some claim the waters in summer here are the warmest waters north of the Carolinas in the United States.

-The Crowley Memorial was erected in 1870 at Pugwash, Nova Scotia by the Legislature of Nova Scotia in honour of Mary E. Crowley, who died October 1869, aged 12 years after rescuing her younger brother and sister from a house fire.
-This is believed to be the first public monument ever erected to a woman in Canada.
+The Crowley Memorial was erected in 1870 at Pugwash by the Legislature of Nova Scotia in honour of Mary E. Crowley, who died October 1869, aged 12 years after rescuing her younger brother and sister from a house fire.
+This is believed to be the first public monument erected to a female in Canada.